-- 6.6.1 The peat landslide risk, and the general mitigation measures described to limit such risk, should be included in any risk register related to construction of the Proposed Scheme, such as that which may accompany the Construction Environment Management Plan (CEMP).
-The locations of concern and suggested mitigations should also form part of any such risk register.
-However, they should not be treated as exhaustive and should be added to if additional specific locations of concern are identified as further data becomes available. - 6.6.2 Table 3 presents a preliminary risk register for the Proposed Scheme, summarising general mitigations for 'Negligible' and 'Slight' risk areas.
-The locations identified as 'Moderate' risk from either peat slide or bog burst are also detailed, with suggested mitigations intended to reduce the residual risk to 'Slight' or 'Negligible', which should be considered in addition to quantitative assessment of stability at these locations.
+6.6.1 The peat landsliderisk, and the general mitigation measures described to limit such risk, should be included in any risk register related to construction of the Proposed Scheme, such as that which may accompany the Construction Environment Management Plan (CEMP).
+The locations of concern and suggested mitigations should also form part of any such risk register; but they should not be treated as exhaustive and should be added to if additional specific locations of concern are identified as further data becomes available.

+Table 3 presents a preliminary risk register for the Proposed Scheme, summarising general mitigations for 'Negligible' and 'Slight' risk areas.
+The locations identified as 'Moderate' or higher risk from either peat slide or bog burst are also detailed.
+The suggested mitigations intended to reduce the residual risk to 'Slight' or 'Negligible' should be considered, in addition to further quantitative assessment of stability at these locations.
+Where appropriate, additional commentary has also been included from the quantitative assessment, with a focus on the moderately conservative case, high water table, no surcharge scenarios.
+Although still likely to be very conservative, these are considered most likely to be representative of the site in extremely wet conditions.

-Table 3:Preliminary Peat Stability Risk Register
+Table 3: Preliminary Peat Stability Risk Register